Some Subtle Concepts in Fundamental Physics: Dirac delta vs. Singularity

 Of course, (\ref{1.16}) is an extremely simplified model.
 A realistic model should include the dynamical behavior of the source.
 The calculation in \cite{gu2,gu3} shows the center of a star is not a balance point of the particles, so the singular surface $r=R_s\ne0$ may just reflect the intrinsic harmonicity of the Einstein's field equation.

 How to define the singularity in the space-time is a difficult problem.
 The usual definitions are `incomplete geodesic' or infinite scalar of curvatures such as $R\to \infty$, $R_{\mu\nu}R^{\mu\nu}\to \infty$, $R_{\mu\nu\al\be}R^{\mu\nu\al\be}\to \infty$, etc\cite{Hawking,Wald}.
 As a physical description, the incomplete geodesic is rather difficult for manipulation.
-Besides, for an evolving space-time, it is not a good choice to use the future property of the manifold, because there are too much information that we may not command and we can not forecast the future as analyzed above.
+Besides, for an evolving space-time, it is not a good choice to use the future property of the manifold, because we can not strictly forecast the future as analyzed above.
 The singular curvatures also have a disadvantage, that is, it can be easily overlooked or confused with coordinate singularity like the case of Schwarzschild metric.
-The most convenient definition may be directly using $\rho \to \infty$.
+The most convenient definition maybe directly use the physical singularity $\rho \to \infty$.
 Although it is equivalent to $R\to \infty$ in mathematics, they are different in physics.
 This is because, on the one hand, $\rho\to \infty$ has manifest physical meaning and which can not be overlooked, but $R\to \infty$ is easily overlooked similarly to $\Dl \frac 1 r =0,(r>0)$.
 On the other hand, $\rho\to \infty$ occurs before the metric itself becomes singular\cite{gu2,gu3}, so the space-time can be still treated as a `place'\cite{Wald} when the mass-energy density approaches to infinity.